mdn/interactive-examples/CSS-Example-Style-Guide.md

 ### Multiple declarations

 Sometimes you'll want to show extra CSS declarations, in addition to the one for the property you are illustrating.
-This is slightly unusual, though, and should be used only where the extra properties are closely related to the property being illustrated.
+This is slightly unusual though, and should be used only where the extra properties are closely related to the property being illustrated.

 For example, in the example for [`position`](https://interactive-examples.mdn.mozilla.net/pages/css/position.html) we show `top` and `left` for forms like `position: relative;`, because they're needed to understand the effect of these declarations, and because we want to invite people to play around with those values.

-But be restrained with this: including unrelated declarations makes it harder to see what a specific example is intended to illustrate.
+But be restrained with this.
+Including unrelated declarations makes it harder to see what a specific example is intended to illustrate.

 If you have multiple declarations, each one should occupy its own line.
 Note that [`position`](https://interactive-examples.mdn.mozilla.net/pages/css/position.html) breaks this rule, because otherwise it would be impossible to fit relevant forms without having a vertical scrollbar.
 This is quite unsatisfactory though, and is only acceptable here because `top` and `left` are closely related to each other, and are only there in a "supporting" role: they are not the property being illustrated.